WHY YOU'LL LIKE IT:

 All our watches are covered by our 24 month warranty, straps and accessories are not covered by our warranty.
 Please read our warranty and service terms to understand the warranty process.

+We offer free worldwide shipping for all watches.
 We ship from Bangalore once every week on Tuesdays via BlueDart for India, and FedEx for International orders.
-There are no shipping fees for India orders.
-There is a flat shipping fee for all International orders.
-You will also bear the customs duty in the country of your import.
+You will bear the customs duty in the country of your import.
 Please see our detailed shipping terms before placing your order.

 We do not accept Cash on Delivery.
 We accept payments via Visa, Master, and AMEX cards.
-For India, we also accept NetBanking, UPI Wallets, EMI on your Credit Cards, or an instant-credit based 3-month payment through ZestMoney.
+For India, we also accept NetBanking, UPI Wallets, EMI on your Credit Cards, or an instant-credit based 3-month payment through India issued Credit Cards.
 All payment options are presented to you via our Payment Gateway partner at checkout.
 If you are placing an order from outside India, please read our detailed notes about International payments.